 Cockatoo Dwarf Cichlid Aquarium Setup

 The cockatoo dwarf cichlid prefers soft and acidic water.
 Once a week, it is necessary to replace 20% of water with fresh water to prevent an increase in the concentration of toxic metabolic products.
-They are not much sensitive to water variations, but water changes have to be done on a regular basis to keep organic waste in control.

 For water change, You cant take water directly from your water supply system as this can be dangerous for your fish, because such water may contain compounds of chlorine and heavy metals.